lanl/prime/README.md

 ### Models
 Non masked language models do not use the EsmForMaskedLM head.
+Note: We used the 8M parameter ESM2 model in our training.
+This is the smallest ESM2 model.
+This version of the model was utilized because we started on our laptops.
+We continued to use this in our HPC environments due to time limit and resource restrictions.
 - [ESM MLM](https://github.com/lanl/prime/tree/main/src/pnlp/ESM_MLM) (ESM-RBD; masked language model)
 - [BERT MLM](https://github.com/lanl/prime/tree/main/src/pnlp/BERT_MLM) (masked language model)
 - [ESM TL](https://github.com/lanl/prime/tree/main/src/pnlp/ESM_TL) (transfer learning models; non masked language models and masked language models)